dgaydukov/cert-aws/files/sa.md

 After creating TF you get:
 * always-on server endpoint enabled for FTP/SFTP/FTPS.
 Endpoint can be accessible from within vpc or from public internet.
 FTP endpoint will only be available inside vpc cause it's not secure.
 If you need internet facing endpoint choose FTPS/SFTP.
-You can also create single endpoint that supports multiple protocols (yet if one of the supported protocol FTP - endpoint would be accessible only within vpc)
+You can also create single endpoint that supports multiple protocols (yet if one of the supported protocol FTP - endpoint would be accessible only within vpc).
 * set up users by integrating with microsoft AD, LDAP, any custom identity provider
 * assign IAM role to provide access to s3 bucket